Alex-Stone-Github/telegraphv2/README.md

-# Telegraph
+# Telegraph v2
----
-Hello, this is the official source code of the telegraph, a way to communicate with sound.

-## Purpose
-This is ment to be a little toy project for me to learn more about sound, fourier transformations and other cool concepts.
+This is going to be a new version of the telegraph that uses asymetric encryption because I want to learn more about encryption in general

-## Features
-Here is a step by step guide on how to use the software.
-* Go to a place hosting this website.
-* Once you are there, play around with it.
-* Have fun!

-### Thank you